 The rules are different for other creditors.
 If most of your debt is consumer debt—that is, it isn't a business debt—a payment or transfer to a creditor is a preference when it's:

 If the payment meets all of these elements, it qualifies as a preference.
 The trustee can avoid the transfer and get the money back for the benefit of all creditors.
-Be aware that bankruptcy law presumes debtors are insolvent during the 90-day period before filing for bankruptcy.
+Be aware that bankruptcy law presumes debtors are insolvent during the 90 days before filing for bankruptcy.

 You'll list preferential payments on one of the forms you'll fill out when you file for bankruptcy—the Statement of Financial Affairs for Individuals Filing for Bankruptcy.
 You'll find a downloadable copy on the U.S. Court bankruptcy form webpage.
 The trustee will review the form looking for these types of transactions.